Skipping rope 15 minutes at Sport Center West Friesland

-Started this morning with 6 enthusiastic participants and practiced various ways of jumping, Then two rounds in tabata format, that is: 7 sets of 20 seconds work with 10 seconds of active rest, then one minute of rest and then another .
+Started this morning with 6 enthusiastic participants and practiced various ways of jumping, Then two laps in tabata format, that is: 7 sets of 20 seconds work with 10 seconds of active rest, then one minute of rest and then another .
 Do you still get it?
 I don't, therefore at the bottom of this page a table to clarify it.

 Below the program in detail so that you can do this 15-minute workout yourself at home:

 Jump rope fifteen minutes

 First take it easy at your own pace for a minute: jump with two feet at the same time... jump...jump.
 This is mainly to experience the length of the rope and adjust it if necessary.
 When everyone has set the correct length, we will start with various jumping exercises to master the movement: